edoxa1/aigrammy/README.md

-# aigrammy
+# aigrammy — simple ChatGPT wrapper for your telegram bot!
-_Minimalistic OpenAI wrapper for Telegram bots_

 ## Description
 Features: